lipemat/wp-unit/README.md

 Sometimes you want to use ajax responses to calls which live outside the `wp_ajax` actions.

-This library adds a methods to `WP_Ajax_UnitTestCase`:
+This library adds methods to `WP_Ajax_UnitTestCase`:
  1.  `_handleAjaxCustom` which will turn any callable into an `wp_ajax` action then call it via `_handleAjax`.
  2. `_getJsonResult` call any callable which uses `wp_send_json_success` or `wp_send_json_error` and return the result.

 #### Automatically generate files for Attachment factory.

-Many follow up attachment calls require the attachment to have an actual file attached to it.
+Many follow-up attachment calls require the attachment to have an actual file attached to it.
 For example `get_the_post_thumbnail_url` will always be empty if a file does not exist.

 This automatically adds files to the `create` call via `self::factory()->attachment`.